-- Subscriber identity authentication.
-This protects the network from unauthorized use. - Subscriber identity confidentiality.
-This provides protection against the tracing of a user's location by listening to exchanges on the radio interface.
+Subscriber identity authentication.
+This protects the network from unauthorized use.
+Subscriber identity confidentiality.
+This provides protection against the tracing ofa user's location listening exchanges on the radio interface.

-- User data confidentiality across the radio interface.
-This protects the user's connection orientated data from eavesdropping on the radio interface. - Connectionless user data confidentiality across the radio interface.
-This protects user information sent in connectionless packet mode in a signaling channel from eavesdropping on the radio interface. - Signaling information element confidentiality across the radio interface.
+User data confidentiality across the radio interface.
+This protects the user's connection orientated data from eavesdropping on the radio interface.

+Connectionless user <lata confidentiality across the radio interface.
+This protects user information sent in connectionless packet mode in a signaling channel from eavesdropping on the radio interface.

+Signaling information element confidentiality across the radio interface.
 This protects selected fields in signaling messages from eavesdropping o the radio interface.